-The state of Pennsylvania does not regulate the Medical Assistant profession.
-Licensure is not required for employment.
 Students are informed of the requirements for employment and certification, state board, or national board licensing exams.
 Such requirements may change during the course of the program.
 No student is automatically certified in any way upon program completion.
 Students with felony convictions may not be eligible for certification.
 Please refer to the Certification, State Board, and National Board Exams section of this catalog for further guidance.

-This program is designed to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title or described above.
+This program is intended to prepare graduates to pursue entry-level employment in the field, or jobs in related fields, the specific job titles of which may not be represented in the program title or described above.
 Although the School will assist students with job placement, finding a job is the individual responsibility of the student.
 The School does not guarantee that any student will be placed in any of the jobs described, or placed at all.